wf845/HeMDAP/README.md

 > numpy==1.19.2 \
 > scikit_learn==0.24.2

-GPU: GeForce RTX 3080 Ti
+GPU: GeForce RTX 3080 Ti Xeon(R) Silver 4214R

 ## Usage
 Fisrt, go into ./code, and then you can use the following commend to run our model: